The (surprising) nuggets of the editorial staff #47 – Jordan

 green sweater on hanger

-As our Canadian friends say: I “fell in love” with this Fujito sweater.
-Cupid adjusted his shot, his eyes narrowed, his tongue between his teeth, and he aimed right at the guy!
+As our Canadian friends say: I "fell in love" with this Fujito sweater.
+Cupid adjusted his aim, his eye narrowed, his tongue between his teeth, and he hit the nail on the head!

-In the heart.
+Right in the heart.
 And it was at Pitti Uomo.
-Here is a photo that I took, on the spot, in excitement and haste, at the famous show:
+Here is a photo I took, on the spur of the moment, in the excitement and haste, at the famous fair:

 donegal sweater

-Beyond the fact that it is made in Japan and that Fujito is a creative label that particularly speaks to me, look at all these little wads of multicolored threads that are so beautiful, so well distributed, on this slightly yellow olive wool rug.
+Beyond the fact that it is made in Japan and that Fujito is a creative label that particularly speaks to me, just look at all these little wads of multi-colored threads, so beautiful, so well distributed, on this slightly yellow olive wool rug.

-It's chunky but not too chunky, to wear with a t-shirt underneath, wide, high-waisted navy blue pants and minimalist sky blue sneakers for example.
+It's chunky as it should be but not too much, to wear with a t-shirt underneath, wide, high-waisted, navy blue pants and minimalist sky blue sneakers for example.

 A Margaret Howell silhouette.

-I am also won over by the collar, the stitch of which I like, and the embossed front of the sweater, as well as the raglan sleeves.
-No honestly, it's perfect.
-Maybe apart from this 20% nylon which annoys me a little.
+I am also won over by the collar, which I like the stitch and the waffle front of the sweater, as well as the raglan sleeves.
+No, honestly, it is perfect.
+Maybe except for the 20% nylon that annoys me a little.

 green sweater seen up close